-- 10.1 The Council recognises that relevant individuals will need appropriate levels of training in treasury management due to its increasing complexity.
-There are two categories of relevant individuals: - a) Treasury management staff employed by the Council.
+- 10.1 The council recognises the importance of ensuring that all relevant individuals involved in the treasury management function are fully equipped to undertake the duties and responsibilities allocated to them.
+There are two categories of relevant individuals: - a) Treasury management staff employed by the council.

 All treasury management staff should receive appropriate training relevant to the requirements of their duties at the appropriate time.
-The Council operates a Performance Appraisal Scheme which identifies the training requirements of individual members of staff engaged on treasury related activities. - Additionally, training may also be provided on the job and it will be the responsibility of the Deputy Head of Finance to ensure that all staff under his / her authority receive the level of training appropriate to their duties.
-This will also apply to those staff who, from time to time cover for absences from the treasury management team. - b) Members charged with governance of the treasury management function.
-All members responsible for scrutiny were invited to attend a Treasury Management training session delivered by our Head of Finance at the Overview and Scrutiny meeting 9 January 2017 and further training will be arranged as required.
+The council operates a Performance Appraisal Scheme which identifies the training requirements of individual members of staff engaged on treasury related activities.

+Additionally, training may also be provided on the job and it will be the responsibility of the Deputy Head of Finance to ensure that all staff under his / her authority receive the level of training appropriate to their duties.
+This will also apply to those staff who, from time to time cover for absences from the treasury management team.

+All staff responsible for Treasury Management training were invited to attend a Treasury Management Training session delivered by Link Asset Services on 18th January 2018 and further training will be arranged as required.

+b) Members charged with governance of the treasury management function.

+Those charged with governance recognise their individual responsibility to ensure that they have the necessary skills to complete their role effectively.
+All members responsible for scrutiny were invited to attend a Treasury Management training session delivered by Link Asset Services on 18 January 2018 and further training will be arranged as required.